Newington Green meeting house Venue

 hours: 8 a.m. to 1 a.m.

-Newington Green Unity Church welcomes weddings with arms open.
+Newington Green Meeting House welcomes weddings with arms open.
 The main hall has the capacity for 150 people in the pews on the ground floor and 20 on the mezzanine floor.
 The mezzanine is a perfect spot for a small choir if you are planning on having one at your service.
 Lots of natural light, from the high set windows, gives the hall a bright and airy atmosphere; its decor adds warmth.
 The hall has a stage with a grand piano for your use.
-Please note that the pews cannot be moved around.
+Please note that the pews are not moveable.

 Length: 7.6 m // Width: 10.7 m // stage: 2.4 M by 3.6 M